Quảng Ninh province: French colonial period to the present

 After the invasion of occupied Tonkin, in 1899 the French part Quảng Yên established Hải Ninh province.
 Seeing coal mineral resources.
 French colonialists increase in mining zones Hong Gai, Mao Khe, Vang Danh, Cam Pha Town, Ha Tu, etc. Established the Northern Coal Company of France (SFCT) exclusive exploitation and consumption of coal, power scavenged resources and exploitation of colonies.
 Along with the coal industry, Quảng Ninh is one of the Vietnamese working class formed the earliest.

-The general strike of more than 30,000 miners 12 November 1936 demanding higher wages reduce the hours of glorious victory has become one of the most iconic historical events of the Vietnamese revolutionary movement during play for civil rights democracy and national independence.
-Later became the traditional date of the mines: Date indomitable mines.
+The general strike of more than 30,000 miners 12 November 1936 demanding higher wages and reduced hours has become one of the most iconic historical events of the Vietnamese revolutionary movement during the struggle for civil rights democracy and national independence.
+This later became a celebrated date within the mines.

 After the August Revolution in 1945, Vietnam's independence, the government at the hands of the people.
 1963 platform is the Hong Quang and provinces Hải Ninh Government Democratic Republic of Vietnam established the province Quảng Ninh.
 According to the setting of Ho Chi Minh, the name of the province is the name of two transplant Quảng Yên and Hải Ninh old.
 During the Sino-Vietnamese War, the province was the site of the Battle of Móng Cái and the Battle of Cao Ba Lanh.
-The area of the province of Quảng Ninh is 8,239.243 km ².
+The area of the province of Quảng Ninh is 8,239.243 km2.

 Administrative divisions

+Quang Ninh is divided into 22 communes, 30 wards and 2 special zones (Vân Đồn and Cô Tô).

-Quảng Ninh is divided into 13 district-level sub-divisions and 177 commune-level sub-divisions:
+Before 2025, Quảng Ninh was divided into 13 district-level sub-divisions and 177 commune-level sub-divisions:

 Demographics

 According to the General Statistics Office of the Government of Vietnam, the population of Quảng Ninh Province, as of 2019, was 1,320,324 with a density of 216 persons per km2 over a total land area of 6178.21 km2.
 The male population during this period was 671,522 while the female population was 648,802.
 The rural population was 498,338 (36.1% of total population) against an urban population of 822,761 (63.9% of total population).

 There are about 40 ethnic groups in Quảng Ninh recognized by the Vietnamese government.
 Each ethnicity has their own language, traditions, and subculture.
 The largest ethnic groups are: Vietnamese 87.69%, Dao 5.57%, Tày 3.08%, and Sán Dìu 1.56%, with all others composing the remaining 2.1% (2019 census).

-In this land of ancient culture the dominant religious beliefs are of Buddhists, Christians and ancestor worship in addition to other folk beliefs.
+In this land of ancient culture, the dominant religious beliefs are of Buddhists, Christians and ancestor worship in addition to other folk beliefs.